The Cure for Constipation

 You’re Not Eating Enough Fruits and Veggies

 We all know we need to eat more fruits and vegetables to be healthy.
 Most of us have the perception that we eat healthfully, especially in Boulder, Colorado.
 But are you actually eating 10 servings of fruits and vegetables per day?
 Probably not.
+If you’re experiencing constipation, a look at your diet is a good start.

 It turns out that we tend to ignore our bad eating habits.
 The University of Arizona performed a nation-wide study from 1987 to 1995 called the “Garbage Project” where they compared people’s self-reported food intake to what’s inside their garbage can.
 These researchers went dumpster diving and actually found that perceived “good behaviors” were over-reported and “bad behaviors” were under-reported by 50% and more.
 Our trash tells us we are fooling ourselves.
 We would like to think we eat healthier than what we actually do.